akemin-dayo/PreferenceOrganizer2/redditpost.md

 #**Known issues**

-* **[iOS 9 iPads]** The current workaround to prevent iOS 9 iPads from crashing is not a real solution, as it leaves the System Apps settings in the main view.
 * **[iOS 8+]** News, iBooks, Podcasts, and iTunes U do not show in Apple Apps like they are supposed to.
 Instead, they are simply appended below iCloud.

 #**Planned features that are still unimplemented**